noah-art3mis/crucible/README.md

     -   id (str): name of the test case
     -   content (str): text of snippet to be inserted in prompt
     -   expected (str list): values that would be considered correct
-    -   options (str list): all values that the response could take
+    -   options (str list): all values that the response could take. leave empty if does not apply

                   Variable(
                       id="despesas_essenciais",